patrickrobert186/08-Project1/README.md

 Datasets to be used:
 1) CSV or xcel or numbers documents about 400 lines and 10 rows
 2) map visualaztion (is this a data set)
-3) SKIP GDP by country data
+3) GDP by country data FRED from Fed Bank of St. Louis
-4) raw material data, natural gas
+4) raw material data commerical gas prices, natural gas US Eneregy and Info Administration
+5) Bureau of Economic Analyis, US Dept of Commerce
+6) Historical Weather Data